The Welsh 3 Peaks Challenge

 Welsh Three Peaks Challenge

-There are two main ways to take part.
-On a guided challenge participants are accompanied by experienced mountain leaders, receive transport between the peaks, and have support throughout the day.
-Alternatively teams can plan their own challenge using route notes, driving links, parking guidance and timing advice provided for each mountain.
+There are two ways to take part.
+On guided challenges participants have experienced mountain leaders, transport between the three peaks and support throughout.
+Alternatively teams can plan their own challenge and provide their own transport and logistics.